Is proptech the future of real estate?

 We will see this space grow as more and more companies realise the potential of technology to transform their business.
 With the real estate sector emerging from the cyclical lows of the past few years, I think that the winners in the next cycle will be the ones who leverage technology to create scale and efficiency.

-Sameer Nayar, CEO, BuildSupply; previously head of Real Estate Finance for Credit Suisse in Asia-Pacific
+By Sameer Nayar, CEO, BuildSupply; previously head of Real Estate Finance for Credit Suisse in Asia-Pacific